sahanaranga/TeamTHARA/README.md

 python ptc_corpus/train.py
 ```

-Include the path to the checkpoint in task1_train.py or task2_train.py.
+Include the path to the checkpoint in task1_train.py or task2_train.py to fine-tune the model with the SemEval2024 memes dataset.

 ## Training
 Run the following to train the model.